I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddicb_submitcommand.md

 Used by the driver to pass the context's API sequence number.

-`FirstAPISequenceNumberHigh`
+`BegunAPISequenceNumberLow0Size`

 Used by the driver to pass the context's API sequence number.

-`Flags`

-An instance of the <a href="..\d3dumddi\ns-d3dumddi-_d3dddicb_submitcommandflags.md">D3DDDICB_SUBMITCOMMANDFLAGS</a> structure.

-`HistoryBufferArray`

-A pointer to the array of history buffers.

-`hSyncToken`

-`MarkerLogType`

-A <a href="..\d3dumddi\ne-d3dumddi-d3dddi_markerlogtype.md">D3DDDI_MARKERLOGTYPE</a> enumeration that indicates the type of marker in the Event Tracing for Windows (ETW) log that the user-mode display driver supports.

-`NumHistoryBuffers`

-The number of history buffers.

-`NumPrimaries`

-Specifies the number of primaries and swapchain back buffers being written to by the submitted commands.
-This is equal to the number of allocations in the <b>WrittenPrimaries</b> array.

-`pBegunAPISequenceNumberLow0`

-A pointer used by the driver to pass the context's API sequence number.

-`pBegunAPISequenceNumberLow1`
+`BegunAPISequenceNumberLow1Size`

-A pointer used by the driver to pass the context's API sequence number.
+Used by the driver to pass the context's API sequence number.

 `pCompletedAPISequenceNumberLow0`